spatino1234/bwt/readme.md

 C Implementation 🖥️
 - BWT Transform and Alignment: A robust C implementation complete with a sleek terminal-based user interface.
 - Other Alignment Algorithms 🔍
-- Python Power: Check out our Python implementations of the Boyer-Moore and Naive alignment algorithms.
+- See the README.txt in the C folder for instructions.

 **GUI Magic**  🌈
 - Visualize BWT: Experience the BWT transformation through our dynamic graphical interface.